The relative class number one problem for function fields, II: Subfields of the Galois closure

 \begin{remark} We can now describe the basic paradigm that we will use to address the cases $d=3,4,5,6$ of Theorem~\ref{T:cyclic}.
 We start with an option for the Weil polynomials of $C$ and $C'$.
-We then use the process indicated in Remark~\ref{R:recursive splitting} to compute possible values of the first few terms of the splitting sequence consistent with the point counts of $C$ and $C'$, any known limitations on $G$ (which in some cases get stricter as we compute more terms), and the constraint that the traces of any abelian variety known to occur as isogeny factors of $J(C'')$ must come from a Weil polynomial of the appropriate degree.
-This last constraint is enforced by using \SageMath{} as in \cite{part1} to exhaust over Weil polynomials; this ultimately uses the algorithm described in \cite{kedlaya-root}. \end{remark}
+We then use the process indicated in Remark~\ref{R:recursive splitting} to compute possible values of the first few terms of the splitting sequence consistent with the point counts of $C$ and $C'$, any known limitations on $G$ (which in some cases get stricter as we compute more terms), and the constraint that the traces of any abelian variety known to occur as isogeny factors of $J(C'')$ must come from a Weil polynomial of the appropriate degree (see below). \end{remark}

+\begin{remark} The set of Weil polynomials corresponding to abelian varieties of dimension $\leq 6$ over $\FF_2$ can be recovered using \SageMath{} as in \cite{part1}.
+The results have also been tabulated in LMFDB; note that to look up $T_{A,q}$ for an abelian variety $A$ in LMFDB, one should look at the ``number of points on the curve'' over $\FF_q$ which computes $q+1-T_{A,q}$.

+For the benefit of the human reader, we spell out some of the most relevant constraints on the traces of an abelian variety $A$ over $\FF_2$. \begin{itemize} \item We have

+with equality iff $A$ is isogenous to a power of an elliptic curve with trace $\pm 2$ (e.g., by \cite[Theorem~2.1.1]{serre-rational}).
+When equality occurs, we have $T_{A,4} = 0$. \item For $\dim(A) = 2$,